 You will be required to hold professional indemnity insurance and public liability insurance to access the register.
 You may have this with your employer so please seek guidance from them before applying.
 If you provide physiology services directly to patients as part of a commercial business, either through self-employment or a limited company you will be required to supply details of your indemnity insurance status.
 If you are required to purchase this you can gain access to discounted public indemnity and public liability insurance as part of a BASES membership.
 Please follow the link for more information: https://www.bases.org.uk/spage-membership-member_benefits.html

-BASES’ membership and BASES’ Accreditation are separate to RCCP registration.
-To become a BASES member, you will need to sign up via the website and pay the appropriate category fee.
+CASES’ membership and BASES’ Accreditation are separate to AHCS Reigistration.
+To become a CASES member, you will need to sign up via the website and pay the appropriate category fee.
 This will then give you access to all of the exclusive membership benefits, including preferential rates on professional insurance and access to CPD.
-BASES’ accreditation is a Professional Standard awarded by BASES which involves an application process and is entirely separate to AHCS registration.
-Clinical Exercise Physiologists are eligible to apply for BASES accreditation and also Chartered Scientist status.
+CASES’ accreditation is a Professional Standard awarded by CASES which involves an application process and is entirely separate to AHCS registration.

 As a registered Clinical Exercise Physiologist you have displayed that you are able to work in clinical services that align with your scope of practice.
 Please see the Clinical Exercise Physiologist Scope of Practice for more information.